timescale/docs.timescale.com-content/api.md

 TimescaleDB will then automatically propagate these schema changes to the chunks that constitute this hypertable.

->vvvAltering a table's schema is quite efficient provided that its default value is set to NULL.
+>vvv Altering a table's schema is quite efficient provided that its default value is set to NULL.
 If its default is a non-null value, TimescaleDB will need to fill in this value into all rows (of all chunks) belonging to this hypertable.